SchwabischesBauernbrot/Project-Akiko-Web/README.md

 # Project Akiko
  Making an Open Source Twitch VTuber with TTS and Language Model processing, and creating a universal Chat Platform for LLMs like Pygmalion, LLaMA and others.
 # Credit to other repos/creators:
-- SillyLossy (Cohee) and his gracious sharing of his code for https://github.com/SillyLossy/TavernAI-extras
+- SillyLossy (Cohee) and his gracious sharing of his code for https://github.com/SillyLossy/TavernAI-extras and also his Misaka Chara Card and sprites.
 - henk717 and his creation of the start runtime for Project Akiko.
+- Trappu for both Mobius and the Akiko Chara Cards.
+- AliCat for Harry Potter Characard.
+- AVAKSon for Gilgamesh and his sprites.

 ## Quick Links:
 - Suggestions Form: https://forms.gle/pahKwy73D6DzCaJV8
 - Trello Board (Check here for what's being worked on): https://trello.com/b/muwhUyM9/main-app